snknitin/PyTorch_learn/README.md

         criterion = nn.MSELoss()
         optimizer = torch.optim.SGD(model.parameters(), lr=learning_rate)

-* Make sure to reinitialize the gradients each epoch dduring training
+* **Make sure to re-initialize the gradients each epoch during training**

         optimizer.zero_grad()

-* In the training loop : Variables are passed. the values in variables are accessed using .data and we do loss.backward to get the gradients and also update the step in optimizer for each epoch
+* In the training loop : Variables are passed.
+The values in variables are accessed using **.data** and we do **loss.backward** to get the gradients and also update the step in optimizer for each epoch

         # Calculate Loss
         loss = criterion(outputs, labels)